 Nurx gained some additional publicity in July when former First Daughter and public health advocate Chelsea Clinton announced that she would be joining the company’s board of directors.

 “By putting individuals in control of their personal health, and by starting with critical health needs like birth control and HIV prevention, Nurx is well-positioned to make a difference in the lives of countless Americans,” said Clinton in her announcement.
 “I’m delighted to join their board, and excited to help them empower people to build better futures for themselves and realize a vision of accessible, affordable care for all.”

-To learn more about the Nurx birth control delivery service, you can visit the company’s FAQ page here.
 If you have any additional questions about your contraceptive options, feel free to give us a call or contact us online at South Avenue Women’s Services today!